BenjiKan/cs262-replication/README.md

 # CS 262 Design Exercise 1: Wire Protocols

 Part 1 (wire protocol) is implemented in the parent directory; part 2 is implemented in the grpc-chatroom sub-directory.
+We have removed unit tests from this directory.

 # Part 1: Wire-Protocol Based Chat App
 This is an implementation of a client/server chat application with our own wire protocol.